maxvcbhan/-cdktf-azure-example/README.md

 this app use remote backend state to store the terraform state in azure blob storage

 ## use local terraform state store instead of remote backend
-comment is code block in baseconfig.tf class
+comment this code block in baseconfig.tf class
 ```typescript
 		new AzurermBackend(this, {
 			storageAccountName: 'tfstate2762',